ShiYaya/graph/README.md

 ## Graph level representation/Readout Operations( by "Deep Learning on Graphs: A Survey")
 - **Order invariance**  A critical requirement for the graph readout operation is that the operation should be invariant to the order of nodes, i.e. if we change the indices of nodes and edges using a bijective function between two vertex sets, representation of the whole graph should not change.
+1. Statistics
+- The most basic operations that are order invariant are simple statistics like taking sum, average or max-pooling
+1. Convolutional networks on graphs for learning molecular fingerprints
+1. Diffusion-convolutional neural networks
+- other
+1. Molecular graph convolutions: moving beyond fingerprints
+1. Spectral networks and locally connected networks on graphs

+1. Hierarchical clustering
+1. Spectral networks and locally connected networks on graphs
+1. Deep convolutional networks on graph-structured data

 # GCN的应用